mtlynch/mtlynch.io/_posts/2017-11-29-outsourcing-mvp.md

   nav: main
 ---

+I had an idea for a new web site, but who has time to build their own web sites?
+I mean aside from basically everyone who isn't me who's seemingly able to put out a sleek-looking web site in about an hour.

+It was a busy time at my day job, so I decided to practice my outsourcing skills by hiring a freelancer to build it.
+This didn't go quite according to plan, as I somehow ended up as my freelancer's freelancer.

 # The idea

 I follow the [keto diet](https://www.dietdoctor.com/low-carb/keto), but I've always found it a pain to find new recipes.
 There are plenty of good keto recipes online, but they're split across many different blogs, each with a different structure.
-Most keto blogs are just WordPress blogs being run by people without technical expertise, so they're really slow and hard to navigate or search.
+Most people who write keto blogs specialize in cooking, not running web sites, so their sites tend to be slow and hard to navigate.

+TODO: Screenshots of different keto blogs

-I could build a keto recipe directory.
-It would put everything into a common format so that the user can browse all the ingredients at once.
-Expedia does it with hotels.
-I could do it for keto recipes.
-The site would be called KetoHub.
+My idea was KetoHub, a keto recipe directory.
+It would put everything into a common format so that the user can browse recipes from any keto site.
+Expedia, but for keto recipes.

-It would need to scrape other web sites to get information about the recipes.

-The minimum viable product (MVP) is the most basic version of an application meant to prove that there's actual demand for what you're building.
+A minimum viable product (MVP) is the smallest possible version of a software project.
+It tests whether there are actual users who will really use your product.

-I accidentally ended up becoming my freelancer's freelancer.

 # Finding a freelancer

- At the time of the idea, I was in a busy period at work with little free time for a side project.
-But I love [outsourcing things](https://mtlynch.io/taskrabbit-cooking/), so why not outsource this?

 Most of KetoHub's heavy lifting was just web scraping - writing software to load web sites and pull out the relevant data.
 That kind of work is relatively inexpensive and straightforward to outsource.
 I planned to wait until I had some free time, then use a freelancing site to hire someone to implement the scraping.

 Oh wait!
 This would be a perfect job for my friend Ferngully (who agreed to let me write about her under the condition that I assign her a silly pseudonym).
 She quit her job a few months prior to travel but was due back to the US in a few weeks to look for full-time work.
 We had worked together in the past, so I knew she was a solid developer and that we work well together.